gatsbyjs/gatsby/docs/blog/2017-10-03-smartive-goes-gatsby/index.md

 At smartive, a Swiss-based web agency, we always saw the potential of static site generators.
 After using Wintersmith and Next.js we recently made the switch to Gatsby for our company site.
-A decision we don’t regret.
-Here’s why.
+A decision we don't regret.
+Here's why.

-## Back in the Days..
+## Back in the Days

 As mentioned we already built our company website using static site generators early on.
 Last year, we finally made the switch from our good old custom PHP